julioheitor/wallet/README.md

    To guarantee the correctness of the data, if any step of the operations fails, all the operation will be undone using the **@Transaction** annotation.

-2) Considering the current balance operation is executed often, I have put the current fund of the wallet in the wallet itself to avoid to do a join SQL operation with the Balance history on each query.
-But the current funds were also put in the balance history to be present in aggregated reports.
+2) If the amount to be transferred to another wallet is greater than the wallet funds and error will be thrown;

 3) If negative amounts were sent to the service, an error will be returned indicating the reason.